Joseph Huang Bingzhang

-Joseph Huang Bingzhang (黄炳章 (黃炳章, Huáng Bǐngzhāng); born 1967) is a Chinese Roman Catholic Bishop of Shantou, Guangdong.
+Joseph Huang Bingzhang (黄炳章 (黃炳章, Huáng Bǐngzhāng); born January 1967) is a Chinese Roman Catholic Bishop of Shantou, Guangdong.
 He is now the vice-president of Chinese Patriotic Catholic Association.
 He was a deputy to the 11th and 13th National People's Congress.

 Biography

 Huang was born in Huilai County, Guangdong, in 1967.
 He was ordained a priest in 1991.
 On July 14, 2011, he became the Bishop of Shantou, Guangdong, without papal permission and was excommunicated latae sententiae.
 In December 2016, he was elected vice-president of Chinese Patriotic Catholic Association.

 On September 22, 2018, Pope Francis lifted the excommunication of Joseph Huang Bingzhang and other bishops previously appointed by the Chinese government without a pontifical mandate.